 Baze also happens to be a long-time companion of Chirrut Îmwe.
 I wouldn’t say they were good buddies as there is friction between them.
 Baze isn’t a believer in the Force as Chirrut seems to be.
 But during the battle on the planet of Scarif, Baze begins to understand Chirrut’s beliefs in the Force.

 Riz Ahmed stars as Bodhi Rook, a former Imperial cargo pilot who wants to defect to the Rebellion.
 He gets sent by Galen Erso to deliver the message about the Death Star weapon to Saw Gerrera.
 Unfortunately, Bodhi gets treatment under a lie-detector squid when Saw doesn’t seem to trust him.

 Ben Mendelsohn stars as Orson Krennic, the Director of Advanced Weapons Research for the Imperial Military.
-He’s the one who recruits Jyn’s father, Galen Erso to come back and complete the Death Star for the Galactic Empire.
-He’s so loyal to the Empire and proud of his position of authority.
+He’s the one who recruited Jyn’s father, Galen Erso, to come back and complete the Death Star for the Galactic Empire.
+He’s so loyal to the Empire and is proud of his position of authority.

 But even Krennic’s authority and loyalty have limits.
 This occurs when there’s tension between him and Grand Moff Tarkin during meetings aboard the Death Star and when he gets to meet Darth Vader in person.
 Krennic gets angry and frustrated as the Rebels come to steal the Death Star plans.

 Mads Mikkelsen stars as Galen Erso, Jyn’s father.
 I’ve seen Mads Mikkelsen before since he was in the James Bond film ‘Casino Royale’ with Daniel Craig and was in ‘Doctor Strange’ with Benedict Cumberbatch.
 I didn’t realise that it was him in this movie after I watched ‘Rogue One’ at the cinema.